rizinorg/cutter/docs/source/building.rst

- If you just want to use the latest Release version of Cutter, please note that we provide pre-compiled binaries for Windows, Linux, and macOS on our `release page <https://github.com/rizinorg/cutter/releases/latest>`_ and `CI page <https://github.com/rizinorg/cutter/actions/workflows/ccpp.yml?query=branch%3Amaster>`_ (requires logging in) for latest development builds.
+ If you just want to use the latest Release version of Cutter, please note that we provide pre-compiled binaries for Windows, Linux, and macOS on our `release page <https://github.com/rizinorg/cutter/releases/latest>`_ and `CI page <https://nightly.link/rizinorg/cutter/workflows/ccpp/master>`_ for latest development builds.

-This page describes how to do basic build from command line.
-If you are planning to modify Cutter it is recommended to also read :doc:`development environment setup</contributing/code/ide-setup>`.
+This page describes how to do a basic build from the command line.
+If you are planning to modify Cutter it is recommended to also read our :doc:`development environment setup</contributing/code/ide-setup>`.

 Getting the Source
 ------------------